I texted my friend the airline upgraded my flight to business class and I didn’t know what to do. “Do like a business class,” he replied.

 Yes, airlines usually allow you to take an earlier than your booked flight so long as there are seats available and you don’t go barging in as if they owe you more than what you paid for.

 Being used to traffic in Manila, I usually arrive at the airport four hours before my flights.
-Waiting for another four hours is an easy task.
+Waiting for another four hours is an easy task in case I had to.

 As soon as the check-in counters open, I was there.
 Far enough not to bother the people checking in, but close enough that the check-in crews will see me without calling their attention.
 A few more minutes before boarding time, the lines for the check-in counters were empty.